nexiality/documentation/interactive/index.md

 Note that the main objective of Nexial Interactive is to execute a subset of the automation script, possibly repeatedly, so that we can better understand the target application, the automation objective, or the Nexial capability.
 For such reasons, Nexial Interactive does not support test plan or multiple scenarios.
-The common pattern is to focus on a block of steps (of one scenario, naturally), work through the __"experiment-observe-repeat"__ cycle, and move on to the next block of steps.
+The common pattern is to focus on a block of steps (of one scenario, naturally), work through the __"execute-observe-repeat"__ cycle, and move on to the next block of steps.
 One can (re)assign the number of steps or scenario between execution.